Muhammad-Abdelsattar/game-market-pipeline/USER_MANUAL.md

 ### Troubleshooting

-*   **Terraform Lock Errors**: If `deploy_infra.sh` fails with a lock error, ensure no other Terraform processes are running.
+*   **Terraform Lock Errors**: If `make prod-infra-apply` fails with a lock error, ensure no other Terraform processes are running.
 You may need to manually unlock the state using `terraform force-unlock`.
 *   **Database Connection Issues**: Ensure the `postgres` container is healthy (`docker ps`).
 If running locally, check that port 5432 is not occupied by another service.